ashishjain-repo/CsharpDSA/design-patterns/Readme.md

 This program is stopping the direct user access.
 Instead user have to create an instance and if the rules are broken the exceptions occurs which prevent the logic to break.

 ## Abstraction
+Abstraction is used to reduce the complexity by hiding unnecessary details of a class to the user of the class.
+For example when using a TV remote we do not have to worry about interacting with the circuit board upon button press.
+We are going to create an email class to demonstrate abstraction.
+SO currently we have created some methods that are public and user can freely interact with those methods.
 ## Inheritance
 ## Polymorphism
 ## Coupling